RxChi1d/immich-geodata-zh-tw/README.en.md

    Two download methods are provided:

    (1) **Automatic download**
-      Refer to the `update_data.sh` script in this project, modify `DOWNLOAD_DIR` to the folder path storing geodata and i18n-iso-countries, and execute the script:
+      Refer to the `update_data.sh` script in this project, modify `DOWNLOAD_DIR` to the folder storing geodata and i18n-iso-countries, and execute the script:
       ```bash
       bash update_data.sh
       ```